The Esson surname has its origins in Mediaeval Scotland.

 As time goes by in the 1400’s, and especially the 1500’s we see the Aysoune/Ayson name appearing more often across the Southern Lowlands.

-In 1482, Sir Thomas Aysone resigned his altar or chaplainry of St. Ninian in Stirling to John Aysoune and we hear of these two,
+In 1482, Sir Thomas Aysone resigned his altar or chaplainry of St. Ninian in Stirling to John Aysoune and we hear more of these two in other records.

-The Aysons continued at Tulliemet, and it seems became more established.
+We have a continuous record of Ayson’s at Tullyment fron 1478 (as mentioned earlier, until 1542.
 On 1st March 1542 John Charteris of Kinclevin, and John David and Thomas Charteris of Kinfawnis were “cautioned to underlie the law” for the cruel slaying of John Aysoun who was then Baron of Tullymet.

 The conclusion seems to be this name arose in a single family grew and spread across Lowland Southern Scotland as the family migrated.
 While very plausible, the intention is that records will be collated to check this view.